Norfolk (and some Suffolk) Film and TV Locations

 featuring John Cleese at his desk were filmed

 in Norwich near the castle.
-They also used Elm Hill.
+They also used Elm Hill for

 Another Cleese film with a Norwich connection is the